Fall is here and you should use the time to enjoy the cool weather outdoors and take care of housekeeping chores before winter arrives.

-Chore 1: Clean gutters and downspouts
+Chore 2: Clean gutters and downspouts

 It’s important that you clear out your gutters of any debris or items that can impede water flow during rains.
 Clogged gutters during rainstorms can cause water to pool and damage your roof or siding.
 Gutters filled with debris are also an attractive home for rodents and other pests.

-Chore 2: Make exterior repairs
+Chore 3: Make exterior repairs

-Well before winter arrives, you should walk around your property and look for any signs of damage to the roof, siding and foundation of your home.
+Before winter arrives, you should walk around your property and look for any signs of damage to the roof, siding and foundation of your home.
 If you see any issues, like missing shingles or dry rot in your siding, repair it before winter weather can exacerbate the problem.

-Chore 3: Shut off exterior faucets and store hoses
+Chore 4: Shut off exterior faucets and store hoses

 If you live in an area with cold winter weather, you may want to take steps to protect your pipes from freezing temperatures by shutting off water to exterior faucets before the weather dips below freezing.

-Chore 4: Check weatherstripping
+Chore 5: Check weatherstripping

 Inspect the weatherstripping around your doors and windows.
-If it is cracking, brittle, torn, frayed or hanging lose, you should remove it and replace it.
+If it is cracking, brittle, torn, frayed or hanging loose, you should remove it and replace it.

-Chore 5: Clean your chimney
+Chore 6: Clean your chimney

-If you have a chimney, you should schedule time to have it inspected and cleaned before you start burning wood in your fireplace during the winter.
+If you have a chimney, you should schedule a time to have it inspected and cleaned before you start burning wood in your fireplace during the winter.
 It takes only a small accumulation of creosote glazing to create the potential for a chimney fire.
 Creosote is a highly flammable substance that builds up inside a chimney or liner as a result of burning wood.

-Chore 6: Inspect walkways
+Chore 7: Inspect walkways